 Trust Verified Collections and Creators

-If you want to buy NFTs, always buy them from official collections on OpenSea.
+If you want NFTs, always buy them from official collections on OpenSea.
 If you’re going to check their verified status, look for the blue badge on the portal.
 This strategy is a trick to avoid easy scams.

 You can also look at the confirmation when you hover your mouse over it.
 Creators receive a verification badge as well.
 People can be sure that the platform is real because it checks the people who make it.